-The cxfs_client and xvm commands are needed to include a Mac OS X node in a CXFS cluster.
+The cxfs_client and xvm commands are needed to include a client-only node in a CXFS cluster.
 The cxfs_info command reports the current status of this node in the CXFS cluster.

-You can use the cxfslicense command to verify a CXFS or XVM FLEXIm license.
+You can use the cxfslicense command to verify CXFS or XVM FLEXIm license keys for clusters using client-side licensing.